conan-io/docs/tutorial/developing_packages/editable_packages.rst

 .. warning::

-   Packages that are built consuming an editable package in its graph upstreams can generate binaries and packages incompatible with the released version of the editable package.
+Packages that are built while consuming an editable package in their upstreams can
+    generate binaries and packages that are incompatible with the released version of the editable package.
 Avoid uploading these packages without re-creating them with the in-cache version of all the libraries.